 Say a terrorist bombs a building in your neighborhood, an act that the insurance companies label as an act of war.
 Now say that terrorist is fleeing the scene and negligently − but not intentionally − smashed his car into your station wagon parked outside your home.
 If that terrorist did not have insurance, you might be able to collect on a claim for damages under the uninsured motorist portion of your auto insurance policy, even if the bomb was an act of war.

-Perhaps it sound absurd to describe the personal insurance of a terrorist, but it does illustrate a point about coverage.
+Perhaps it sounds absurd to describe the personal insurance of a terrorist, but it does illustrate a point about coverage.

 As this example proves, filing an insurance claim related to terrorism, whether you are doing so through your homeowners or auto insurance, is a complex matter.
 It’s not always easy to determine how your insurance provider will respond to your claim.